 \section{UniDial-EvalKit Design}

-UniDial-EvalKit (UDE) is conceptualized as a modular, unified framework tailored for evaluating the multi-turn conversational capabilities of LLMs and Agents.
-To maximize extensibility and maintainability, the framework architecture decouples the evaluation pipeline into four sequential and independent phases: Data Loading (\textit{DataPhase}), Model Generation (\textit{GenerationPhase}), Metric Evaluation (\textit{EvaluationPhase}), and Result Aggregation (\textit{AggregationPhase}).
-This highly modular design enables researchers to seamlessly integrate novel datasets, custom models, or specialized evaluation metrics without modifying the core pipeline.
-Furthermore, UDE supports both a Command-Line Interface (CLI) and a comprehensive Python API (\texttt{EvalPipeline}), offering flexible deployment options across diverse experimental setups.
+UniDial-EvalKit (UDE) is a modular and unified framework for evaluating the multi-turn conversational capabilities of both LLMs and agent systems.
+UDE achieves normalization across three key dimensions as shown in Figure~\ref{fig:overview}: heterogeneous data sources are unified via a standardized dialogue schema, evaluation processes are standardized through a consistent pipeline, and performance metrics are aggregated according to a unified hierarchical strategy.
+Internally, the framework implements these principles through four sequential phases: data loading (\textit{DataPhase}), model generation (\textit{GenerationPhase}), metric evaluation (\textit{EvaluationPhase}), and result aggregation (\textit{AggregationPhase}).
+This highly modular design allows researchers to seamlessly integrate new datasets, custom models or agents, and specialized evaluation metrics without modifying the core pipeline.
+UDE supports flexible deployment via both a command-line interface (CLI) and a comprehensive Python API (\texttt{EvalPipeline}), ensuring reproducibility and adaptability across diverse experimental setups.\looseness=-1